The accredited course you need to understand stroke and arthritis and the medicines used to treat these conditions.

 Where do courses take place?

-E-learning courses are completed online and can be used on any internet-enabled device, including Macs, PCs and Ipads.
+E-learning courses are completed online and can be used on any internet-enabled device, including Macs, PCs and iPads.

 Distance Learning Workbooks are posted promptly to an address of your choosing.
 Larger order can be couriered to you or sent recorded delivery.